Executive AI Governance Series 2026

 The Copilot Blindspot: Governance Gaps After Rollout

-Focus: Moving from initial deployment to long term oversight and risk management.
-We look at what happens once enterprise AI tools are switched on, how shadow use develops and where governance gaps typically appear.
+Focuses on what happens once enterprise AI tools are switched on, how shadow use develops, and where governance gaps typically appear.

 Safeguarding and Bias: Protecting Vulnerable Groups in AI Services